 There’s no such thing as too many snacks.

 While we’ve never had any major issues on a road trip, I’m always mildly afraid that we’ll end up stuck in the middle of nowhere for hours and therefore I’ll be so proud of my selection of snacks to keep us alive.
 In reality, packing your own snacks solves a variety of much smaller problems.

-Let’s be honest, our parents survived road trips in a world before devices, but now that we don’t have to, why would we?
-We load our devices with apps, movies, audiobooks, podcasts and music.
+Let’s be honest, screens are your friend.
+Yes, our parents survived road trips in a world before devices, but now that we don’t have to, why would we?
+Load up your devices or tablet with apps, movies, audiobooks, podcasts and music.